equinor/everest-optimizers/README.md

 pytest path/to/your_file.py::name_of_test
 ```

-If you want to add print statements / see the print statements in the terminal, you should run:
+If you want to add print statements / see the print statements in the terminal, you should run with the -s:

 ```bash
 pytest tests -s